microsoft/r-server-campaign-optimization/SetupSQL.md

 The rest of this page assumes you are configuring your on premises SQL Server 2016 for this solution.

 If you need a trial version of SQL Server 2016, see [What's New in SQL Server 2016](https://msdn.microsoft.com/en-us/library/bb500435.aspx) for download or VM options.

+For more information about SQL server 2016 and R service, please visit: <a href="https://msdn.microsoft.com/en-us/library/mt604847.aspx">https://msdn.microsoft.com/en-us/library/mt604847.asp</a>

 Complete the steps in the Set up SQL Server R Services (In-Database) Instructions.
 The set up instructions file can found at  <a href="https://msdn.microsoft.com/en-us/library/mt696069.aspx" target="_blank"> https://msdn.microsoft.com/en-us/library/mt696069.aspx</a>